 Baby Bottle Tooth Decay

-Tooth decay in young children most commonly occurs when they are put to bed with a bottle each night over an extended period, particularly bottles that contain sugary drinks.
+Tooth decay in young children most commonly occurs when they are put to bed with a bottle every night over an extended period of time, particularly bottles that contain sugary drinks.
 Over time, prolonged exposure to these types of drinks allows acids to easily attach to the surface of their teeth.
 Children who are not getting enough fluoride can also suffer from this condition.
-Additionally, children who have their pacifiers dipped in a sweet substance are at increased risk as well.
+Additionally, children who have had their pacifiers dipped in a sweet substance are at increased risk as well.

 Fortunately, this sort of tooth decay is very preventable.
 Here are a few tips to help you avoid this condition and implement healthy oral hygiene practices for your child.